Vincent-the-gamer/pycn/README_en.md

 In website, you can run it with [Pyodide](https://github.com/pyodide/pyodide), it's a Wasm Python runtime.

 Download wasm package from [release](https://github.com/Vincent-the-gamer/pycn/releases).

+# Syntax highlighting

+For now, you can get syntax highlighted in VS Code by installing `pycn` extension.

 # Examples